 Add the cream and some of the lemon juice to the egg mixture and stir.
 Microwave it until it’s just slightly thick.
 Stop about every 20 seconds to stir.
-Once it’s thickened, remove the sauce from the microwave and stir in the mustard and extra lemon juice if you’d like.
+Once it’s thickened, remove the sauce from the microwave and stir in extra lemon juice if you’d like.

 - Make sure not to overcook the eggs on top!
 You want the yolks to be nice and runny.
 Also, make sure not to over-microwave the hollandaise.

 - When you’re pouring the egg mixture over the English muffins, make sure they are completely covered.
 If they’re not, rearrange them a little and remove a couple of pieces if necessary.